Today in Caucasian history: the Battle of the Terek River (1395)

 Easily the high point of Tokhtamysh’s reign was his 1382 siege of Moscow.
 The prince of Moscow, Dmitry Donskoy, had organized an army from several Rus’ or former Rus’ principalities and defeated the Mongols at the Battle of Kulikovo in 1380, signaling that perhaps the Rus’ states were about to throw off that whole Tatar Yoke business.
 Tokhtamysh led a campaign to beat the Rus’ back into submission that culminated with his sack of Moscow and set back the cause of de-Yokification by decades (Muscovy didn’t finally shed its subservience to the Mongols until 1480).
 Like his patron Timur in the former Ilkhanate, Tokhtamysh looked to be rebuilding a Mongolian system that had previously been coming apart at the seams.
 But then he made the unfortunate mistake of turning on the guy who’d put him on the throne.

 The Golden Horde and the Ilkhanate had historically run hot and cold, and there were a couple of reasons underlying this.
 For one thing, in parceling out pieces of his empire to his sons and their heirs, Genghis Khan had tried to give each family little enclaves of territory inside the other khanates as a way of fostering unity.
 He’d also not done the best job of delineating borders.
-And his empire expanded after his death into territories where he wouldn’t have even bothered delineating borders.
-He’d never even conceived of what became the Ilkhanate because the Mongols hadn’t yet progressed that far to the southwest.
+And his empire expanded after his death into new territories where there had been no reason to delineate borders.
 So there was a lot of potential for territorial disputes, and the Golden Horde had traditionally laid claim to some important cities in the Caucasus and in what is now northwestern Iran, cities that the Ilkhanate came to hold and had no interest in giving up.
 The two khanates also sat on two different major east-west trade routes, each a variant of the “Silk Road” from Europe to China.
 This put them in commercial competition with one another.